Times change and my website needed to change too. To see the 2020 update of this page click this link

 Click on the image for an explaination or

-Read more about the fleas that bring common pet tapeworms here
+Read more about the fleas that bring common tapeworms to pets here

 Tapeworm parasites are quite a common in dogs and cats.
 Luckily, the symptoms they cause are not severe and your veterinarian has excellent ways to help you eliminate them.